Carsten Stoll

 Eurographics, 2012

-We present a framework for coherent spatiotemporal processing of combined color and depth (RGBZ) video.
-The method jointly filters, upsamples, and renders noisy or low-resolution depth data alongside color imagery, producing temporally stable results suitable for free-viewpoint video and 3D display applications.
+We present a framework for coherent spatiotemporal processing of combined color and depth (RGBZ) video, producing temporally stable results suitable for free-viewpoint video and 3D display applications.

 Feature-Based Multi-video Synchronization with Subframe Accuracy